 Following their modest arrival 20 years ago, DSOs have become a force to be reckoned with in the dental industry.
 While the overall numbers are unremarkable (only 7% of dentists work in DSOs, as per American Dental Association, year), the numbers among emerging young dentists are impressive.
 Over 16% of dentists under 34 are affiliated with DSOs.

 Still, most dentists are reluctant to accept the obvious – that DSOs are the future.
 Rather than taking the time to figure out how to optimize their assets and align their core values within a DSO ecology, most dentists are up in arms about DSOs.
 They actively try to stop their growth and expansion by “digging their heels in.”
 Instead of seeing the opportunities DSOs can offer them, they are stuck trying to safeguard the past.
 Despite evidence to the contrary, they cling to the notion that solo practises are sustainable.
 Somehow, they believe that if they complain loud enough and for long enough, they will stop DSOs from coming to their neighborhood.
 As I see it, dentists are best served by embracing the future of DSOs.
 The questions they should be asking themselves are: “How can I best participate in and benefit from this future?” and “With whom should I be speaking?”

 The drivers of growth in these collaborations include, but are not limited to:

 1) High levels of student debt among new dentists (meaning an inability to take on overhead costs);

 2) The flexibility to work part-time or full-time;

-3) The corporations’ assumption of both the risks and operational costs of practice;
+3) The corporations’ assumption of both the risks and operational costs of practise;

 4) The increased purchasing power obtained from economies of scale; and

-5) The opportunity to use technological tools that are not generally available in small dental practices to
+5) The opportunity to use technological tools that are not generally available in small dental practises to

 streamline quality control and outcome analyses.